 There is a handsome museum of local history in the city, but otherwise it is as it seems: big, brash and brand new.

-Xinjiang's northern half extends for 1000 kilometres, right up to the borders of Kazakhstan, Mongolia and Russia, encompassing the western end of the Gobi Desert, vast grasslands along the Mongolian border, huge areas of deciduous forest and Hanas Hu, a marvellous alpine lake set amongst the Altai Mountains.
+Xinjiang's northern half extends for 1,000 kilometres, right up to the borders of Kazakhstan, Mongolia and Russia, encompassing the western end of the Gobi Desert, vast grasslands along the Mongolian border, huge areas of deciduous forest and Hanas Hu, a marvellous alpine lake set among the Altai Mountains.